alexeygrigorev/rag-agents-workshop/README.md

 ```

 **Explanation:**

-- This function will be the foundation of our RAG system
+- This function is the foundation of our RAG system
-- It will search through the FAQ database to find relevant information
+- It looks up in the FAQ to find relevant information
-- The returned documents will be used to build context for our LLM
+- The result is used to build context for the LLM

 ## Prompt

-We create a function to format the search results into a structured context that our LLM can use.
+We create a function to format the search results into
+a structured context that our LLM can use.

 ```python
 prompt_template = """